-Now, that all sounds well in good in theory, but these standards are considered by many to be a government over-reaction that leaves many qualified home-buyers out in the cold, so to speak.
-Many lenders have begun to originate these Non-QM Loans and have created a niche for themselves that the big GSEs and Agency markets aren’t serving.
+This all sounds great in theory, but these standards are considered by many to be a government over-reaction.
+The QM rules leaves many qualified home-buyers out in the cold, so to speak.
+Many lenders have begun to originate these Non-QM Loans to serve those homebuyers that the big GSEs and Government mortgage markets aren’t.

 These are normally loans that perform well and serve a set of customers that have been boxed out of the housing market.

 Capital City Home Loans offers a great number of these programs through our niche investors.
-There are options for condotels, sub-600 credit scores, qualifying on rental property cash-flow, loan amounts up to $3M, 40 year mortgages, closing in the name of an LLC or Corporation, and many other options.
+There are options for condotels, minimum 600 credit scores, qualifying with rental property cash-flow, loan amounts up to $3M, 40 year mortgages, closing in the name of an LLC or Corporation, and many other options.

 If you have a unique situation and would like an analysis of what programs may suit your needs, contact me today or Apply Online.
 My team and I will help you find the right product for you that will help you achieve your financial and residential goals.